Introduction

 Program 1:

-To use std::removereference, include the <typetraits> header:
+To utilize std::removereference, ensure to include the <typetraits> header:

 #include <type_traits>